-You will write an 8-10 page report on a local environmental issue over the course of the semester.
-If you aren't used to this style of writing, don't worry-I will walk you through the process.
-You will write the report in 5 stages: first you'll identify a topic, then submit an outline and research plan, rough draft, and final draft, as well as a peer review of someone else's rough draft.
+You will write a 6-8 page philosophical paper over the course of the semester.
+If you aren't used to philosophical writing, don't worry-I will walk you through the process.
+You will write the paper in 5 stages: first you'll identify a topic, then submit an outline, rough draft, and final draft, as well as a peer review of someone else's rough draft.
 I will walk you through each stage before it is due so that you know exactly what to expect.
 Submit these through our Canvas site.
 The due dates and grade percentages for these different stages are below:

-• Paper Topic (5%): 3/16
+• Paper topic (5%): 3/16

-• Outline and Research Plan (10%): 3/30
+• Outline (5%): 3/30